-You can't use (and can't be sold) a Medicare Supplement Insurance (Medigap) policy while you're in a Medicare Advantage Plan.
+You can't enroll in (and don't need) a Medicare Supplement Insurance (Medigap) policy while you're in a Medicare Advantage Plan.
 You can't use it to pay for any expenses (copayments, deductibles, and premiums) you have under a Medicare Advantage Plan.
 If you already have a Medigap policy and join a Medicare Advantage Plan, you'll probably want to drop your Medigap policy.
 If you drop your Medigap policy, you may not be able to get it back.
-See page 83.
+See page 81.